 Getting around in Thailand is also easy

 - By train with train lines from Bangkok to Nong Khai, Ubon Ratchathani, Chiang Mai, Poi Pet and Hat Yai.
-Traveling by train is not like in Europe, it more like traveling in time.
+Traveling by train is not like in Europe, it is more like traveling in time.
+But it is cheap and a great way of traveling.
 See my postings about Train Stations.

 - By air with airports in all major places like Koh Samui, Phuket, Hat Yai, Chiang Mai, Chiang Rai, Nan, Phrae, Sukhothai, Khon Kaen, Udon Thani, Khorat, Ubon Ratchathani and some more places.
-There are safe & chaep airlines in Thailand like Thai Smile, Air Asia, Nok Air and Thai Airways.
+The domestic airlines are safe & chaep in Thailand like Thai Smile, Air Asia, Nok Air and Thai Airways.
 See also my Airline Reviews.

 - By car or motorbike as there are reasonable good highways to all major destinations in Thailand.